Children’s Book Illustrator for Self-Publishing Authors

 How does the payment work?

-Payments are made via Paypal, Zelle or Venmo.
+Payments can made via Paypal, Zelle or Venmo.

 Usually the payments are broken into each step of the illustration process: